-I really, really, really liked the theme and the story knitted by Ariana Franklin.
+I really, really, really liked the theme and the story knitted by Ariana Franklin in RELICS OF THE DEAD.
 I liked how Adelia finally got her hands dirty with examining bones sans the more sophisticated knowledge of today’s forensics.
-The basics are still the same, the gadgets are what makes it different.
-Unfortunately I didn’t get the chance to visit Glastonbury during my stay in the UK.
-I was more drawn to set foot in Stonehenge which is only an hour drive away.
-I had the burden to be responsible of dividing my travel and study schedules.
+The basics are still the same; the gadgets are what makes it different.
+Unfortunately, I didn’t get the chance to visit Glastonbury during my stay in the UK.
+I was more drawn to set foot in Stonehenge, which is only an hour drive away.
+I had the burden to be responsible for dividing my travel and study schedules.
 This is still a decision I regret–maybe I didn’t spend enough time in the UK.

 Read my other reviews of Ariana Franklin’s books: